 CFS and the gut-brain axis

 There is also a lot of interest in the association between the gut and the brain, via the gut-brain axis.
 So, in people that have digestive problems such as irritable bowel syndrome alongside CFS, it is also important to address the health of the gut.
 An elimination diet, for example as part of a 5R approach might form part of such a treatment.

 In any case, with complex conditions such as long-standing CFS, it is likely that a combination of therapies may provide a better outcome.

-See my articles on chronic fatigue.
+Here are some of my articles on fatigue.

 What is gluten and why do some people avoid eating it?

 What is autoimmune disease?